Why Am I Here? (The Gospel)

 The moment we put our faith in Christ (v.
 8) God forgave us all our sins and gave us eternal life as a free gift.
 But notice what else it says God did,

 “And God raised us up with Christ and seated us with him in the heavenly realms in Christ Jesus” (Ephesians 2:6).

 Notice the past tense!
 This is an accomplished fact for you now, not just when you die.

-In God’s eyes where and with whom are you currently “seated?”
+- In God’s eyes where and with whom are you currently “seated” according to this verse?

 When God raised us up with Christ He just kept going, all the way to heaven.
 In God’s eyes you are already sitting down with Jesus in the heavenly realm.
-This is our secure position in Christ.
 Remember that the next time you roll out of bed on a Monday morning!